- Centipedes and Millipedes

 • Fill or drain puddles, ditches and swampy areas, and either remove, drain or fill tree holes and stumps with mortar.

 • Eliminate seepage from cisterns, cesspools and septic tanks.

 • Check for trapped water in plastic or canvas tarps used to cover boats, pools, etc. Arrange the tarp to drain the water.

 • Irrigate lawns and gardens carefully to prevent water from standing for several days.

 • If ditches contain stagnant water for one week or longer, they can produce large numbers of mosquitoes.
 Report such conditions to a Mosquito Control or Public Health office.
 Do not attempt to clear these ditches because they may be protected by wetland regulations.

 A professional treatment is the best way to control mosquitoes in a given area.
 Cook’s Mosquito Patrol offers professional treatment for the control of mosquitoes.
 Our technicians are thoroughly trained to address your mosquito problems, so you can enjoy your yard and patio without being eaten alive by these pests.

 Don’t waste time and money on over-the-counter remedies or unprofessional service.
 Call Cook’s, the South’s reliable pest control service.
 We provide free identification and free inspections with no obligation!

-- In addition to being a backyard annoyance, mosquitoes kill more people each year than any other insect (600,000 from mosquito-borne malaria alone).
+- In addition to being a backyard annoyance, mosquitoes kill more people each year than any other animal as a result of the diseases they carry (600,000 from mosquito-borne malaria alone).

 - Mosquitoes have transmitted the Zika virus in some parts of Florida.